dawidpodolak/addon-panelsense/README.md

 7. After installation, open Configuration and change server_user and serwer_password.
 This credentials you will need to use in Android app.

-## Connect Android Client
+## Connect android client

 In order to connect an android client, first you need to install android app on your device.
-In order to install app please refer to Android project site, [installation section](https://github.com/dawidpodolak/android-panelsense).
+To install app please refer to Android project site, [installation section](https://github.com/dawidpodolak/android-panelsense).
 After installation, you will see a login page where you have to provide:
 - IP address to your HA instance where PanelSense is installed
 - PanelSense addon port (by default is 8652)
 - server_user and server_password
 - The name of that device simple to remember for you e.g. `Office table` or `Daily Room NSPanel`.
 It will help you to identify this device in configuration page
-## Configuration
+##  Android client configuration

+After connecting android client to PanelSense Addon, open web ui in the addon configuration.
+You can also enable "Show in sidebar" option.
+If you connect your device properly, you should see the device on the list.
+Click on that and you will see the top panel with details of the PanelSense device client.
+Below this, there is a yaml editor to put your configuration.
+How to configure, please visit [configuration doc](https://github.com/dawidpodolak/addon-panelsense/tree/feature/documentation).
 ## License

 [APACHE 2.0](https://github.com/dawidpodolak/addon-panelsense/blob/develop/LICENSE)